 Sydney South OMS is a referral based surgical practice specialising in Oral and Maxillofacial Surgery (OMS).
 This is the surgical speciality involved in the diagnosis and management of disorders of the face, jaws and mouth.

-We are a professional team led by three highly experienced and dedicated practitioners, Dr Anthony Anker, Dr David Sherring and Dr Tristan Madden who are supported by a friendly and proficient administration and clinical team.
+We are a professional team led by two highly experienced and dedicated practitioners, Dr Anthony Anker and Dr Tristan Madden who are supported by a friendly and proficient administration and clinical team.
 We have been serving the communities of St George and Sutherland Shire for over 25 years and more recently the Illawarra Area.

 Our practice is committed to providing the highest quality of patient care and strives to be empathetic, caring and efficient whilst at all times respecting the individual needs of each patient and maintaining confidentiality.

 Sydney South OMS has two convenient locations at Miranda and Kogarah.

 + Office Hours